phucln-1693/web-app/README.md

 ```
     The first time you call post-man or curl will be a few second because Heroku's idle.
 The others should be quickly.

-    Basic knowledge about feathers and stripe api is required.
+    Basic knowledge about feathers and stripe's api are required.
 ```

 ## Definition: